mikestefanello/pagoda/README.md

 Routes can return errors to indicate that something wrong happened.
 Ideally, the error is of type `*echo.HTTPError` to indicate the intended HTTP response code.
 You can use `return echo.NewHTTPError(http.StatusInternalServerError)`, for example.
 If an error of a different type is returned, an _Internal Server Error_ is assumed.

-The [error handler](https://echo.labstack.com/guide/error-handling/) is set to a provided route `pkg/handlers/error.go` in the `BuildRouter()` function.
+The [error handler](https://echo.labstack.com/guide/error-handling/) is set to the provided `Handler` in `pkg/handlers/error.go` in the `BuildRouter()` function.
 That means that if any middleware or route return an error, the request gets routed there.
-This route conveniently constructs and renders a `Page` which uses the template `templates/pages/error.go`.
+This route conveniently constructs and renders a `Page` which uses the template `templates/pages/error.gohtml`.
 The status code is passed to the template so you can easily alter the markup depending on the error type.

 ### Redirects